X-23: Hellion

 The first boy that Laura formed a crush on.
 At first Hellion was hostile towards her, but during the Mercury Rising arc the two grew closer.
 Mercury managed to pick up on Laura's feelings towards him though she did not get Laura to admit to it.
-Over time Hellion/Julian began to feel the same way, though their relationship never managed to get much further.
+Over time Hellion/Julian began to feel the same way, and their relationship became more serious.
 When Julian lost his hands during Second Coming, Laura stayed by him, watching him recover.
 After the Misadventures in Babysitting arc, Laura ended things between her and Julian saying that she no longer felt the same way towards him.
+However, in an illusionary world created by Beautiful Dreamer in which the X-Men were a story written by Laura, she and Julian were in a serious relationship in which he proposed marriage.
+Despite her protests it wasn't the life she wanted, Dreamer revealed the illusion was crafted from her own desires, leaving Laura wondering whether she still has feelings for him.

 Ashley Fields, for Screen Rant in 2025, noted that NYX (vol. 2) #8 reminds "fans of Hellion's incredible impact on Wolverine's life" and that the issue "offers a solid look back at her and Hellion's past, but a couple of pages isn't quite enough to capture everything they meant to one another".
 Fields highlighted that when Laura joined "the Academy X class of students, she wasn't exactly met with a wealth of support.
 She was met with fear and suspicion, and Hellion stepped up as one of the first people to see beyond that".
 Fields commented that while their history "is hardly all roses", this issue showcases Laura's personal growth and puts the two characters on "a clear path toward building a new friendship".
 Stephanie Burt, in a review of the issue for ComicsXF, similarly highlighted the personal growth of both characters – "Laura gradually becoming a person and not just a weapon, Julian learning how his anger shapes him but need not control him, both of them figuring out how whatever kissy-face tension once brought them together belongs in the past, but the loyalty they developed for each other … maybe that holds right now".